threefoldtech/web3gw/manual/src/examples/nostr/pubsub.md

-## Publish and subscribe to messages
+# Publish and subscribe to messages example

 To run the pubsub example